prashant31191/open-android-v3/README.md

 <h5>Introduction</h5>
 ___
+This document details merchant Android App integration with Citrus Payment gateway.There is diffrence between Normal payment and Prepaid Payment!
+Normal payment requires only email and mobile.
+Citrus User account will be created by only using email and mobile combination.
+We call it as Bind.
+Once user is Bind, card can be saved against his account, saved cards can be fetched against his account, and user can see his Citrus Cash balance.
+ Prepaid Payment requires email and password.
+Citrus User account will be created by using email and password combination.
+We call it prepaid account.
+Once user has prepaid account, following things can be done

-This document details merchant Android App integration with Citrus Payment gateway. open-android-v3 is enhanced version of SDK V2 wherein you can implement your App with features such as:
+open-android-v3 is enhanced version of SDK V2 wherein you can implement your App with features such as:

 * Pay using Credit Card/Debit Card & Netbanking
-* Pay using Citrus Cash
+* Pay Using Citrus Cash - user can make a payment using Citrus Cash account if he has sufficient amount for payment.
-* Load Money into Citrus Wallet(Citrus Cash account)
+* Get Citrus Cash balance
+* Load Money – money can be loaded to user’s account using CC/DC/NB option.
-* Save your Cards and Bank options for faster Checkout
+* Save Cards and Bank options to user account for faster checkout
+* Fetch Saved cards of user
 * Delete Cards
+* Send Money
 * Logout your user from App
 * Withdraw your Money